hellerve/blog/wip/On_Footnotes.md

 ### A side note on sidenotes

 I personally enjoy sidenotes—some call them marginalia—very much.
-They’re unobtrusive, but close enough to the text to not break coherence.
+They’re unobtrusive but close enough to the text to not break coherence.
 My personal gold standard in books are the books by [Edward Tufte](https://www.edwardtufte.com/), and my personal favorite is [Beautiful Evidence](https://www.edwardtufte.com/tufte/books_be).
 Edward Tufte is a bit of